oluwashetemipe/tr/ReadMe.md

 Shared or sole custody.

-Dynamic payment splits (payment_share).
+Dynamic payment splits based on percentage(payment_share).

 Soft deletion via is_active.

-This allows one student to be funded by multiple parents in configurable proportions, tracked via the join table.
+Students can be funded by multiple parents in configurable proportions, tracked via the join table.

 Validation: Ensures parents have sufficient balance before transaction.
+Input values were equally validated

 Precision: Uses BigDecimal for accurate financial calculations.

-Concurrency: Optional @Transactional annotations to prevent race conditions.
+Atomicity: @Transactional annotations to ensure either all operation fails or all comitted.
+Duplicate payments also not supported as each transaction reference is unique.

 Example
 If a student’s total fee is 1,000 and two parents share custody (50/50):